filecoin-project/filecoin-docs/content/en/basics/the-blockchain/drand/index.md

 toc: true
 ---

 This page covers how Drand is used within the Filecoin network.
-For more informatoin on Drand generally, [take a look at the project's documentation](https://drand.love/about/).
+For more information on Drand generally, [take a look at the project's documentation](https://drand.love/about/).

 ## Randomness outputs